Differentially Private Gradient Flow based on the Sliced Wasserstein Distance: Experiments

 \subsection{Comparisons and Baselines}

 To demonstrate our claims we test our method on three mechanisms: DPSWflow-r (\cref{dpswf-training}), DPSWflow (\cref{dpswfnoresampling}) and DPSWgen.
-DPSWgen is a generator-based model (different from the flow used for DPSWflow-r and DPSWflow) adapted from \citet{rakotomamonjy2021differentially}.
-It employs the differentially private sliced Wasserstein distance as the loss for training the generator, while our contribution is to build a gradient flow that is differentially private because its drift term originates from the DP SWD.
+DPSWgen is a generator-based model adapted from \citet{rakotomamonjy2021differentially} trained using the differentially private sliced Wasserstein distance.
+While both DPSWgen and our method use the same metric to measure distributional similarity, they differ in how samples are generated: DPSWgen employs a one-step generative model that maps Gaussian noise directly to the target distribution.
+In contrast, our method generates samples through a gradient flow, iteratively transitioning from a Gaussian distribution to the target distribution, acting as a multi-step generator.
+Therefore, it is differentially private because its drift term is built through Gaussian mechanism.
 Both approaches are fundamentally distinct.

 To maintain a suitably low input space dimension, in order to mitigate the curse of dimensionality and reduce computational cost, our mechanisms \ref{dpswf-training} and \ref{dpswfnoresampling} are preceded by an autoencoder with \(\mathcal{Z}_{\mu}\) as the latent space.
 Subsequently, they take the latent space \(\mathcal{Z}_\mu \subseteq \mathbb{R}^d\) of the autoencoder as the input space, and ensure differential privacy using the DP gradient flow.
 To ensure a fair comparison, DPSWgen is also preceded by the same autoencoder with \(\mathcal{Z}_{\mu}\) as the latent space.
 Subsequently, it also takes the latent space \(\mathcal{Z}_\mu \subseteq \mathbb{R}^d\) of the autoencoder as the input space.